D-Daria/pipex/Readme.md

 I made a simple tester for pipex project called test_pipex.sh

-It test only mandatory part.
+It tests only mandatory part.

 ### How it works